-- 1. Document showing the number of hours that the student has spent in each subject. - 2.
-Document that the student followed a curriculum essentially similar to that of a course for which credit is requested; - 3.
-Document that in the event of a credit request in a lab, career technical, or music course, equipment and facilities were sufficient to meet required learning activities of the course; and - 4.
-Require that a student has satisfactorily passed, in all courses in which a final exam normally is given, a final exam prepared and administered by a staff member from Xavier Charter School.
-If the final exam from the home school program is provided by the student and it is approved by the subject area teacher and Principal from Xavier Charter School, completion of the Xavier final exam will not be required.
+2. Document that the student followed a curriculum essentially similar to that of a course for which credit is requested;

+3. Document that in the event of a credit request is a lab, career technical, or music course, equipment and facilities were sufficient to meet required learning activities of the course; and 4.
+Require that a student has satisfactorily passed, in all courses in which a final exam normally is given, a final exam prepared and administered by a staff member in the Charter School.